SecondNewtonLaw/Global-Functions-Documentation/Libraries/Signals.md

 ### Parameters

-- `signal` - The signal to fire
+- `signal` - The signal to fire.
-- `...?` - The wanted arguments to pass into the fired connections
+- `...?` - The wanted arguments to pass into the fired connections.

 ### Example